sqville/ville.CssUtilityClasses/README.md

 This project consists of five namespaces:

 * ville.cssuc (library) - Mixins for bypassing qooxdoo layout functionality.
-* ville.ui (library) - Controls for building full applications using Qooxdoo and Mantine CSS.
+* ville.ui (library) - Controls for building full applications using Qooxdoo and [Mantine CSS](https://mantine.dev).
 * twindapp (application) - Qooxdoo application integrated with [Tailwindcss (version 3)](https://v3.tailwindcss.com/).
 * tablerapp (application) - Qooxdoo applicaion loosly integrated with [Tabler's](https://docs.tabler.io/ui/getting-started/installation) bootstrap implementation.
 * villeui (application) - Qooxdoo application showing Ville UI controls using Mantine's native CSS implementation

 ## Getting Started

 **Important Note:** This requires patching framework classes using qx.Class.patch().
+We recommend using a local installation of Qooxdoo.

-### Patching framework classes
+### Edit framework classes

+Ideally all core classes can be modified using the qx.Class.patch function.
+However, in practice this approach does not seem to work for key, core classes such as qx.ui.core.LayoutItem and qx.ui.core.Widget.
+So for now, these types of classes must be updated directly.

+* **qx.ui.core.Widget** - Update your local copy with three edits from **replacements/Widget.js**.
+Search replacements/Widget.js file for the environment variable **"ville.cssuc"**, and update your local copy with the changes.
+Note: For now, this is the only core class that needs direct updating.

+### Set environment variables

 Add an environment variable named "ville.cssuc" to your project's compile.json file.
-This variable is only used during a build.
+This variable is only used during build.
+Set qx.nativeScrollBars to true.

 ```json
 "environment": {